-Doucet, F., Walden, N. J., Parade, S. ♠, & Kublay, A. E. ♠, & Ford, K. (in progress).
+Doucet, F., Walden, N. J., Parade, S., & Kublay, A. E., & Ford, K. (under review).
 Preparation for bias, racism experiences, and social class differences: An exploration of African American parents of preschoolers’ stories.

 Doucet, F., & Dublin, J. A. (Eds.)
 (2012).
 Changing institutions in Post-earthquake Haiti, 18(1).
 (Themed issue for the Journal of Haitian Studies.)

 Doucet, F., & Dublin, J. A. (2012).
 Introduction: Who decides?
 Defining the promises and perils of autonomy, engagement, and institutional change in Haiti post-quake.
 Journal of Haitian Studies, [Special issue on “Changing Institutions in Post-Earthquake Haiti”], 18(1), 4-11.

 Doucet, F. (2012).
 Arrested development: How lack of will cripples educational reform in Haiti.
 Journal of Haitian Studies, [Special issue on “Changing Institutions in Post-Earthquake Haiti”], 18(1), 118-148.